Maria Yudina: In fiction

 Yudina was portrayed as a character in Aleksei Losev's novel Woman as Thinker.
 The flawed heroine Losev created was a woman musician who spouted philosophy but held herself to lower standards.
 The novel has been criticized as an outlet for Losev's difficult relationship with Yudina, and as a poor example of his capabilities as a writer.
 She was offended by the book and ended their friendship in 1934.

 In 1989 David Zane Mairowitz wrote The Stalin Sonata, a radio drama loosely based on an encounter between Stalin and Yudina.
 It won a Giles Cooper Award.

-Yudina appears in the French graphic novel La mort de Staline, which retells the apocryphal concerto story from Solomon Volkov's book Testimony and fictitiously portrays her writing a castigating letter to Stalin that prompts his death.
+Yudina appears in the French graphic novel La mort de Staline, which retells the concerto story from Solomon Volkov's book Testimony and fictitiously portrays her writing a castigating letter to Stalin that prompts his death.
 In the novel's 2017 Anglo-French film adaptation The Death of Stalin, she is portrayed by Olga Kurylenko.

-In music

-The French singer La Grande Sophie dedicated one song to "Maria Yudina".